snhobbs/board2pdf/README.md

 The easiest way to install is to open KiCad -> Plugin And Content Manager.
 Select Board2Pdf in the Plugins tab, press Install and then Apply Changes.

+If you only want to use the CLI (use Board2Pdf from the command line) you can also install Board2Pdf using pip: `pip install board2pdf`.
+Then you can use the Board2Pdf CLI by calling board2pdf just like any other application installed from pip.

 For instructions on manual installation, see [Wiki - Installation](https://gitlab.com/dennevi/Board2Pdf/-/wikis/Installation)